China's currency stance tests world policymakers' sense of perspective

 The unpleasant start to 2016 caused by tanking Shanghai shares and the yuan’s latest slip had analysts also flagging the possibility that Beijing, in its haste to stem the rot in the world’s second-largest economy, was weakening its currency to revive sagging exports.

-A view among Asian neighbors, however, was that China had more to lose from capital outflows than it could gain from increased exports if the yuan was allowed to sink too far.
+A view among Asian neighbours, however, was that China had more to lose from capital outflows than it could gain from increased exports if the yuan was allowed to sink too far.

 Latin American currencies weakened far more sharply than most Asian currencies last year, a factor that probably helped shape the differing perspectives between policymakers from these regions.